 - Individuals with special healthcare needs, including individuals with disabilities and those who need chronic care or end-of-life healthcare

 Eligible applicants include:

-- Unit of local or State government
+- Unit of local, state, territory, or special district government

 - Eligible agency of the federal government